joealewine/blockchain-rhos/vscode-extension.md

 - [Docker version v17.06.2-ce or greater](https://www.docker.com/get-started){: external}.
 - [Docker Compose v1.14.0 or greater](https://docs.docker.com/compose/install/){: external}.
 - If you are developing Go smart contracts, you will need to install [Go version v1.12 or greater](https://golang.org/dl/){: external}.
-- If you are developing Node smart contracts, you will need to install [Node v8.x or greater and npm v5.x or greater](https://nodejs.org/en/download/){: external}.
+- If you are developing Node smart contracts, you will need to install [Node v8.x or v10.x and npm v6.x or greater](https://nodejs.org/en/download/){: external}.
-- If you are developing Java smart contracts, you will need to install [Java JDK v8](https://openjdk.java.net/install/){: external}.
+- If you are developing Java smart contracts, you will need to install [Java JDK v8](https://adoptopenjdk.net/?variant=openjdk8){: external}.

 If you are using Windows, you also must ensure the following: